spring-attic/spring-mobile-samples/README.md

 ## Sample Applications

-The following sample applications demonstrate the capabilities of [Spring Mobile] for server-side device detection and handling.
+The following sample applications demonstrate the capabilities of [Spring Mobile] and [Spring Boot] auto-configuration.
+Each sample app utilizes [Spring Boot] auto-configuration.
 See the README within each sample project for more information and additional instructions.

- - [lite-device-delegating-view-resolver] - example showing view names adjusted based on device
+ - [lite-device-delegating-view-resolver] - sample app showing view names adjusted based on device type
+ - [lite-device-delegating-view-resolver-jsp] - JSP alternative illustrating adjusted views
  - [lite-device-resolver] - DeviceResolver functionality and usage
  - [lite-site-preference-handler] - SitePreferenceHandler functionality

 ## Archived Sample Applications

 There are several sample applications that illustrate Java or XML based configuration that have been archived, as Spring Boot is now the preferred way of building and configuring a Spring application.
-These sample apps have been moved to the `archive` folder.
+These sample apps have been moved to the [`archive`](archive/) folder.

 ## Contribute